MaikMichel/dbFlux/README.md

 ## Export APEX Application [#](#features 'Jumpt back to Features')

 With **dbFlux** you can directly export the stored APEX applications.
-You just have to select an application by using command `dbFLux: Export APEX Application`.
+You just have to select an application by using command `dbFlux: Export APEX Application`.
 In the background APEX will then call SQLcl with the appropriate DB connection and export the application (splitted).
 In MultiSchema mode this is the APP schema.
 > Only those applications can be exported which have been stored in the directory structure.
-See command: `dbFLux: Add APEX Application`.
+See command: `dbFlux: Add APEX Application`.

 You have the option to pass addional arguments or options to the export command of SQLcl.
 Just enter them in the settings.

 ## Export REST Module [#](#features 'Jumpt back to Features')

 With **dbFlux** you can directly export the stored REST modules.
-All you have to do is to select a module by command `dbFLux: Export REST Module`.
+All you have to do is to select a module by command `dbFlux: Export REST Module`.
 In the background APEX will then call SQLcl with the appropriate DB connection and export the module.
 In MultiSchema mode this is the APP schema.
 > Only those modules can be exported which have been stored in the directory structure.
-See command: `dbFLux: Add REST Module`.
+See command: `dbFlux: Add REST Module`.

 ## Export DB Schema or Object [#](#features 'Jumpt back to Features')